kputnam/propr/README.md

     >> p.call([:integer, 0..20])
     => 18

-Randomly choose a generate and `call` it
+Randomly choose a generator and `call` it

     >> p.branch([:integer, :character])
     => "H"